telerik/blazor-docs/components/filemanager/sort.md

 position: 13
 ---

-## FileManager Sort
+# FileManager Sort

 The `FileManager` provides an inbuilt Sort functionality that allows you to sort the files and folders in the current folder.
+The main options are Ascending and Descending.

-The dropdown in the toolbar exposes several options to sort by:
+The dropdown in the toolbar exposes several more options to sort by:

 * Name
 * Type (extension)